-Report: Child health disparities highest in U.S. South, West
+Report: Child disparities highest in US South, West

 So far, children in some of the poor counties cited in the report live among the areas hardest hit by COVID-19.
 New Mexico’s McKinley County, which sits on the Navajo Nation — a tribe suffering amid the pandemic — is ranked near the bottom in child hunger and graduation rates.

-According to the report, Louisiana, Mississippi, and New Mexico are the lowest-ranked states for this childhood disparities.
+According to the report, Louisiana, Mississippi, and New Mexico are the lowest-ranked states for these childhood disparities.

 New Jersey, Massachusetts, and New Hampshire earned the highest marks.